choria-io/website/docs/content/development/appbuilder/_index.md

 The example below will show a current leader for something using Choria Leader Election and force a Leader Election by deleting some data.
 It also shows creating some data.

-When creating data we support template expansion to read values from Flags, Arguments or Configuration.
+When creating data we support template expansion to read values from `.Flags`, `.Arguments` or `.Configuration`.

 ```yaml
 commands: